-Results of EdgeR, LPD-C, and SPLDA Figures 3a and 3b 3.2.3 summarize the number of genes selected in both the cervical cancer and the human data using EdgeR, LPD-C, and SPLDA, respectively.
+3.2.3 Results obtained using EdgeR, LPD-C, and SPLDA.
+Figures 6a and 6b summarize the number of genes selected in both the cervical cancer and the human data using EdgeR, LPD-C, and SPLDA, respectively.
 The total number of genes selected by EdgeR, LPD-C, and SPLDA are 267, 265, and 39 for the cervical cancer data, and 12746, 14029, and 7 for the human data.
-LPD-C selected 103 unique miRNAs in the cervical cancer data that are related to different types of cancers, including cervical cancer, and that are not selected by EdgeR or by SPLDA.
-Some of these 103 miRNAs are known to be in the let-7, mir-7, mir-17, mir-24, mir-26, mir-27, mir-29, mir-124, mir-127, mir-192, and miR-744 families that have clinical applications in cancer diagnosis and therapy.
+LPD-C selected 103 unique miRNAs (genes) in the cervical cancer data that are related to different types of cancers, including cervical cancer, and that are not selected by EdgeR or by SPLDA.
+Specifically, some of these 103 miRNAs are known to be in the let-7, mir-17, mir-14, mir-24, mir-26, mir-27, mir-29, mir-124, mir-127, mir-192, and miR-744 families, and include miRNAs that play important roles in regulating different forms of cancers, such as metastasis, tumorigenesis, and tumor suppression.
+These miRNAs also have clinical applications in cancer diagnosis and therapy.
 Because the human data were collected for comparing microarray and NGS technology, we did not investigate the biological annotation of the genes selected by LPD-C.